Some Things to Know Before You Sell Avon

 Headache Returns Policy

 Under Avon's rules you must accept returns from customers.
 This is good for the customer, yes, but bad for the representative.
-Case and point: someone ordered a pair of shoes that were of unusual taste.
+Case in point: someone ordered a pair of shoes that were of unusual taste.
 That is, not many other folks would like them.
 Furthermore, they were in the customer's size, so not everyone else could wear them even if they would.
 This customer then decides that she doesn't want them, and I have to accept them back and give her a refund.
 Now here's the ugly part: I had to pay the shipping myself to return them to Avon, which meant I was now in the hole again for this order.
 I got my money back for the product, but the shipping to get it back to them cost half what the product had cost.
 Avon strongly encourages reps to sell returned items to someone else who wants them (if it's not something like a used lipstick that cannot be resold).
 But now you know the rest of the story.
 If you can't resell it, you're going to eat the cost.

 Roach Boxes